 Level percentage of payroll for bases established prior to June 30, 2019.
 Level dollar amount for bases established on or after June 30, 2019.

-Projected salary increases 0.97% to 17.00%, depending on age, service, and type of employment.
+Projected salary increases 0.97% to 17%, depending on category, entry age, and duration of service.

 Required Supplementary Information Last Ten Fiscal Years (in thousands)

 Schedule of Changes in Total OPEB Liability and Related Ratios